ORA

 We spent years building real-time data systems at Bloomberg — where every millisecond matters and every answer has to be right.
 We saw how teams use AI today: paste a question into a chat window, get a mediocre first draft, manually rephrase, try again.
 Repeat until you give up or get lucky.

-The problem we're solving
+The problem we are solving

-One-shot answers aren't good enough
+One-shot answers are not good enough

 Chat UIs give you one response.
 Quality depends entirely on how well you prompt.
 Most people accept a mediocre first draft.